shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 args <- commandArgs(trailingOnly = TRUE)
 ```

-For example, suppose all argument comes in the form of "`-arg value`" pairs, i.e., odd elements stand for argument names and even ones are the values.
+For example, suppose all arguments come in the form of "`-arg value`" pairs, i.e., odd elements stand for argument names and even ones are the values.
 ```r
 # odd elements are the names of the arguments (without the leading "-")
 args_names <- gsub("-", "", args[c(TRUE, FALSE)])